Mirjam van Praag: Career

 Prior to her PhD journey at UvA, Van Praag worked as a financial analyst at Procter & Gamble (1991-1992).
 After her PhD, she worked for three years at the Boston Consulting Group, returning to academia at the end of 1998 as Associate Professor of Organization Economics at the University of Amsterdam.
 From this role, the bachelor’s and master’s programs in 'Organization Economics' emerged.
 In 2005, Van Praag was appointed as a professor of "Entrepreneurship & Organization" at UvA and founded the Amsterdam Center for Entrepreneurship (ACE), which has grown into a large Amsterdam collaboration bridging academia with Dutch businesses, policymakers, and (student) entrepreneurs.The minors in entrepreneurship at the Amsterdam knowledge institutions have emerged from this, as well as the joint Master's in Entrepreneurship from the University of Amsterdam (UvA) and VU University Amsterdam (VU).

 In early 2014, Van Praag was appointed the first professor on the Mærsk Mc-Kinney Møller endowed chair at Copenhagen Business School.
 In March 2018, she returned to Amsterdam as Chair of the Executive Board of Vrije Universiteit Amsterdam, succeeding Jaap Winter.
 At her farewell after 5.5 years as chair in September 2023, she received the Frans Banning Cocq Medal from Mayor Femke Halsema for her contributions to the university and entrepreneurship in the city.
 Margrethe Jonkman followed Van Praag as chair of VU Amsterdam.

 Since September 2023, Van Praag has been a professor of Entrepreneurship & Leadership at VU Amsterdam.
-Beginning in March 2025, she will combine this chair with the chairmanship of the Advisory Council for Science Technology and Innovation (AWTI), succeeding Eppo Bruins, who has been appointed Minister of Education, Culture and Science in the Schoof cabinet.
+In March 2025, she started combining this chair with the chairmanship of the Advisory Council for Science Technology and Innovation (AWTI), succeeding Eppo Bruins, who has been appointed Minister of Education, Culture and Science in the Schoof cabinet.

 Additional activities

-Van Praag is a supervisor/commissioner at De Nederlandsche Bank (2020-) and a member of the Bank Council.
+Van Praag is a supervisor/commissioner at Accenture B.V. since the beginning of 2026.
 In 2021, she succeeded Alexander Rinnooy Kan as chair of the Supervisory Board of Debate and Cultural Center De Balie.
-She is also vice-chair of the Supervisory Board of the Anne Frank Foundation(2019-); a board member of the American European Community Association in The Netherlands (2021-); chair of the regents of the Professor De Vries Foundation (2024-), as successor to Hans Schenk, a commissioner of BiotechBooster (2024-), and a member of advisory councils like De Nationale Denktank (2025-) and Everyday Heroes (2020-) and National Coordinator for Combating Antisemitism (NCAB, 2023-).
+She is also vice-chair of the Supervisory Board of the Anne Frank Foundation (2019-); a board member of the American European Community Association in The Netherlands (2021-); chair of the board of governors of the Professor De Vries Foundation (2024-), as successor to Hans Schenk; a commissioner of BiotechBooster (2024-), and a member of advisory councils like De Nationale Denktank (2025-) and Everyday Heroes (2020-).

-In the past, Van Praag has held various additional positions, such as being a crown member of the Social and Economic Council (2010-2018), chair of the Amsterdam Academic Club (2010-2013), and a commissioner of organizations like Algemene Pensioen Groep and Berlingske Media part of DPG Media (2014-2019).
+In the past, Van Praag has held various additional positions, such as being a crown member of the Social and Economic Council (2010-2018), chair of the Amsterdam Academic Club (2010-2013), and a commissioner of organizations like Algemene Pensioen Groep (2006-2013), De Nederlandsche Bank (2020-2026) and Berlingske Media part of DPG Media (2014-2019).